zio/zio-schema/docs/overview/understanding.md

 - reify side-effects into values (ZIO)
 - how to reify accessing + modifying fields inside case classes or arbitrary structures by turning these operations into values as well (Optics)

-ZIO-Schema is now about how to describe entire data structures using values.
+ZIO Schema is now about how to describe entire data structures using values.

 The "built-in" way in scala on how to describe data structures are `case classes` and `classes`.